MITHaystack/HOPS/doc/reference/source/hops4/applications/hops2mark4.rst

    * - Argument
      - Description
    * - ``input_dir``
      - REQUIRED.
-Path to the input directory containing Mark4 data.
+Path to the input directory containing HOPS4-format data (a scan or experiment directory).
    * - ``output_dir``
      - Optional.
 Directory where output files will be written.
 If not specified, output is placed in the input directory.